rzgry/DayOfWeekPicker/README.md

 # RZGDayOfWeekPicker

-RZGDayOfWeekPicker is an iOS control for selecting days of the week built entirely with Swift
+RZGDayOfWeekPicker is an iOS control for selecting days of the week built entirely with Swift.

 ![Selecting Items Example](gifs/SelectingItems.gif)